Moderate Scoliosis

 Before we move on to the specifics of moderate scoliosis, and how adult and adolescent scoliosis can differ, let’s first talk about how the condition is defined, classified, and why this is the stage in which most adolescents are diagnosed.

-What is Moderate Scoliosis, and How is it Classified?
+What Is Moderate Scoliosis and How is it Classified?

 Scoliosis is defined as an abnormal spinal curvature that bends to the side and includes rotation.
 It’s the rotation that tells us the scoliosis is structural and not a postural issue.